 The day of the examination

 Please follow the instructions on your appointment letter.
 You may need to undress for your scan and wear a hospital gown.
 You are welcome to bring your own dressing gown.
-Please arrive 15 minutes before your appointment time to allow for this.

 Will I need to have an injection?